NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Jump attacks have been changed across the cast to make them all air throwable
 - Airthrows are invulnerable during the animation to avoid being hit out of a successful air throw by a move like Itachi’s jA
 - Sound effect plays when a counter-hit occurs
+- Overhead throw unsubbable time frame has intangible added
+- Grounded guard break removes intangible status
+- Dash stop, like run stop, can be cancelled with an attack or a jump
+- Grab break window increased to 8 frames (from 4), air throws are 6 frames; can only break grabs with A and B buttons
+- Back dash animations all cleaned up and coding adjusted
+- Sidestep animations adjusted so they begin to leave their position at frame 4 instead of frame 5; same total duration
+- When DEF (autoguard on back B, counters, etc) is active and you get grabbed, you cannot break the grab
+- Most counter 4A’s durations are reduced greatly by shortening the time the character stays in the pose (list below)
+- A glitch when certain counters are activated, but don’t “capture” the victim (Hinata and A. Hinata 2X, Hinata 4A, Lee 4A, Sasuke S4A) will create an intangible state for the character initiating the counter and leave them unable to move.
+This was adjusted to create a state where the activated counter person is stuck in place, but hittable
+- TDOWN flag not lingering after attacks end (prevents issues where characters could be thrown out of blockstun in some situations after tdown becomes active)

 Note: 3-Man Cell is currently non-functional.